Flavors: Unflavored, Chocolate, Vanilla, Mocha, Cinnamon Bun, Cookies N Cream

 Summary and Overall Review Impressions

-Putting aside all the unique features that True Nutrition offers, this specific powder, the Vegan Lean formula, is extremely balanced and one of the best overall.
+Putting aside all the unique features that True Nutrition offers, this specific powder, the Vegan Lean formula, is a solid vegan protein powder.

-The protein content is the best, period, that you will get in a vegan protein powder.
+The protein content is among the best that you will get in a vegan protein powder.

 The pricing is relatively cheap (if you’re in the U.S.), and you can get 5% off with our coupon code (“VPLAB”), and potentially get a bulk discount as well.